UPCOMING MUSEUM TOURS

 Antique Appraisals on Saturday, May 14th from 2:00-4:00pm at the Cranford Community Center, 220 Walnut Ave.

 Garden Tour on Saturday, June 11th from 10:00-3:00

 Sally The Rag Doll’s Adventure – A Story by Margaret Gerlach

 Happy 150 years to Cranford!
 To honor the 150th Anniversary of our incredible town, we invite you and your families to read and enjoy the story of Sally, the Rag Doll.
 This children’s story, written and illustrated by Margaret Gerlach, President of the Cranford Historical Society, is an imaginary tale and celebration through the eyes of a rag doll.
 The story follows Sally throughout the township of Cranford as the town prepares to celebrate its 150th Anniversary.
 Sally’s adventure shows us how much the town has changed and evolved in its 150 years since being incorporated on March 14, 1871.

-Our office is open during the following Summer hours:
+Our office is open during the following hours:

-Our Archives Curator is available for questions and research help on Tuesdays from 9:30-11:30 AM
+Our Archives Curator is available for questions and research help on Tuesdays and Thursdays from 9:30-11:30 AM

 Anyone wishing to do research or to drop-off a donation to our archives department, please do so during these hours.
 We are requiring that you please wear a mask when visiting the office.